Santa Barbara taking additional precautions to protect bus riders - KEYT | KCOY

 SANTA BARBARA, Calif. - Metropolitan Transit District (MTD) is actively responding to the possibility of the spread of COVID-19 virus by taking additional precautions to protect bus riders and the MTD workforce.

-Along with the rest of the transit industry, MTD leaders are closely following the guidance of the Centers for Disease Control (CDC) and the Santa Barbara County Public Health Department (PHD).
+Along with the rest of the transit industry, MTD leaders are closely following the guidance of the Centers for Disease Control and the Santa Barbara County Public Health Department.

 Portable toilets at the temporary Transit Center are outfitted with hand sanitizer dispensers.